duhBlu/CS445-Project-Files/PD3/PD3-README.md

     3. State Chart Diagram:
         a.
 Update the state chart diagram to reflect user interface states
         b.
 Ensure the state chart diagram represents the application's user interface throughout
+        c.
+Consider all possible user interactions and transitions between states
+        d.
+Validate the state chart diagram with user scenarios or walkthroughs to ensure it represents the intended user experience

 ## System Architecture Justification: